kohkimakimoto/chef-for-centos/README.md

         # sh /var/chef/bin/chef-host

- You have gotten environments of Apache(httpd), MySQL, PHP and 3rd party yum repositories(remi and epel).
+ You will get environments of Apache(httpd), MySQL, PHP and 3rd party yum repositories(remi and epel).